deepali04/LZW-Compression/README.md

 ~~~
 javac filename.java
 ~~~
-After this command, a class file named filename.class will be created
+After this command, a class file named filename.class will be created.

 # Running the program